ortegarod/ws_droneOS/README.md

     source install/setup.bash
     ```

+TODO: add note - requirement is to have PX4-Autopilot installed following PX4 official instructions (link) - dont forget the toolkit srcipt specific to Ubuntu to get all the gazebo tools

 2.  **Start PX4 SITL Instances**: Open two separate terminals.
 Navigate to your PX4-Autopilot directory in each.
     *   **Terminal 1 (Drone 1):** Start PX4 instance 0 (`MAV_SYS_ID=1`).
 It will use the default namespace `/fmu/`.
         ```bash